fareen341/Terraform/README.md

 Another way to delete a specific resource is to remove the code from your terraform file and apply will remove that resource.

+<h3>Terraform Files</h3>
+1) .terraform file: Whenever we do terraform init it creates .terraform file, which has all the necessary plugins.
+So it has automatically checks for pluging and install it.
+2) terraform.tfstate: it is a json file which stores the json value of state of our infrastructure.
+Example: using aws provider we've created first-vpc, so along with vpc name it'll store all other info in this file as a key value.
+3) Deleting this file is dangerous, we'll break everything and won't get the current state of our infra.

+<h3>Terraform Output</h3>
+It is used to print something.
+Example:
+output "server_ip_demo" {
+	value = aws_eip.one.public_ip
+}

+above example will print the public ip of the resource after resources got created.

+we can also check the output using
+$ terraform output

+<h3>Terraform variable</h3>

+1. Method 1st

+Example:
+variable "availability_zone" {
+  description = "The availability zone where the resource will be provisioned." type        = string default     = "ap-south-1a"
+}

+all 3 are optional, if we dont give any default value terraform will ask for that value when we apply

+resource "aws_instance" "example" {
+  ami           = "ami-0c55b159cbfafe1f0"
+  instance_type = "t2.micro"
+  availability_zone = var.availability_zone
+}

+For example, to use a different availability zone, you could run:
+$ terraform apply -var "availability_zone=us-west-1b"

 <h3>Extra</h3>
 1. If we want to auto approve instead to typing yes again and again just use below cmd:
 $ terraform apply --auto-approve